NL0711/SEB-FSD-EventFinder-Nathasha-Lewis-10257/README.md

 ## 📜 License

-This project is licensed for educational and internal use only.
+This project is licensed under MIT License.